Add to your Claude Code skills

 by ykdojo

-45 tips for getting the most out of Claude Code, from basics to advanced - includes a custom status line script, cutting the system prompt in half, using Gemini CLI as Claude Code's minion, and Claude Code running itself in a container.
-Also includes the dx plugin.
+40+ tips for getting the most out of Claude Code, from basics to advanced - includes a custom status line script and Claude Code running itself in a container.
+Also includes the dx plugin: skills for everyday dev workflows.

 # Add to your Claude Code skills